kernelorg-mirror/utils_kernel_ndctl_ndctl/collab/index.md

   - Is there a pending use case?
 * CXL reset support for devices.
 (Srirangan)
   - Pending v3
-  - Vishal has taken over
+  - VishalA has taken over
 * Remove devm_cxl_port_enumerate_dports() (Ming)
   - Queued to cxl/next after merge window
 * Make ELOG and GHES log and trace consistently (Fabio)